Making moonshine is a fun hobby that delivers delicious results. After all, how many people can say their favorite hobby produces delicious moonshine?

-With our Appalachian All-in-One Stove Top Still Kit, you have everything you need to get started right out of the box.
+With our Magnum All in One Still Kit, you have everything you need to get started right out of the box.
 Other than a large pot to cook your mash, you are ready to rock and roll once the box hits your doorway.

 The safety of your still is always an important consideration.
 It is important to educate yourself on the possible dangers of making moonshine in order to protect yourself and the area that you run your still in.

 One of the most important things to consider when making moonshine is where you will run your still.

 Keep in mind that you are producing an incredibly flammable liquid in an area close to extreme heat and even an open flame.
 While this may seem extremely alarming, there are ways to minimize your risk.

 For example, using a well made still with high safety ratings is a good start.
 It is also important to use a heat source you are comfortable with.
 Some stills offer a lot of different heating options, so you can operate your still outside of your home.

 The Standard Moonshine Still is an electric still that does not require any outside heat source to run.
 This means you can run your still anywhere you can access an outlet.